- Start date

 - Direct line

-Sessions on a range of key topics run throughout the six days, culminating in a final night concert which is open to an audience of family, friends and invited local jazz fans.
-Also during the week is a master-class and concert by a visiting Yamaha jazz artist.
-This year we are very happy to welcome the visit of the exceptional drummer, composer, arranger and producer Troy Miller.
+Sessions across a range of key topics, styles and idioms run throughout the five days, culminating in a final night concert, which is open to an invited audience of family and friends.
+A high point of the week is a special masterclass and concert by a visiting Yamaha jazz artist – previous years have seen fantastic sessions with Kenny Werner, Gwilym Simcock, Pete Long and Julian Joseph.

 Who is the course for?

-- A basic ability to play your instrument - e.g. all the notes of the chromatic scale
+- A basic ability to play their instrument - e.g. all the notes of the chromatic scale

 - Basic knowledge of major and minor scales

 - Some ability to read music